November 13, 2021

 A table saw comes with a fence, whereas a circular saw requires you to attach it separately.
 A table saw comes with a rip fence parallel to the saw blade and a sliding crosscut fence perpendicular to the saw blade.
 The fence is also known as a guide, and the guide secures a workpiece while it is being cut, planed, routed, or marked.

-Why you shouldn’t use a circular saw as a table saw.
+Why you shouldnโ€™t use a circular saw as a table saw.

 Circular saw cuts are not as precise as the ones made with a table saw.
 Although you stand a chance of making accurate cuts by applying some techniques, you will have to move around holding the saw, and you cut.
-It becomes tricky and precise cuts compared to a table saw that has a fixed blade.
+It becomes tricky and precise cuts compared to a table saw that has a fixed blade.ย

-Use the correct guide to improve the outcome of your projects, although they remain unmatched with the table saw ones.
-When using a circular saw, its accuracy lies in the user’s skill, unlike when using a table saw that makes accurate cuts without any effort needed from the user.
+Use the correct guide to improve the outcome of your projects, although they remain unmatched by the table saw ones.
+When using a circular saw, its accuracy lies in the userโ€™s skill, unlike when using a table saw that makes accurate cuts without effort.ย

 Why you should use a circular saw as a table saw.

-However, that is difficult to complete with accuracy.
-Accurate cuts with a circular saw are easier to make than with a table saw.
-It is possible to make the same kinds of cuts with both saws, but you need a lot more practice and technical knowledge when using a circular saw; otherwise, you will likely end up making mistakes.
+However, that isnโ€™t easy to complete with accuracy.
+Accurate cuts with a circular saw are easier to make than a table saw.
+Making the same kinds of cuts with both saws is possible, but you need a lot more practice and technical knowledge when using a circular saw; otherwise, you will likely make mistakes.

 David D. Hughes